"May your choices reflect your hope, not your fears." Nelson Mandela

 Anxiety affects all of us -- on first dates, during job interviews and within countless other stressful situations.
 Sometimes anxiety can persist beyond these external stressors.
 When this happens, it can keep us from functioning well in our day-to-day lives and achieving our goals.

-Fortunately, there are very effective ways to deal with anxiety, based on years of research and real-world experience.
-As with any emotional disorder, anxiety is an opponent -- it is something that robs life of balance and joy.
+I hope you will keep in mind that anxiety your opponent -- it is something that robs life of balance and joy.
 Don’t accept that it will forever control your life.
 Fight back, win control and regain a new sense of peace and freedom.
 That is what Invictus Psychological Services is here to help you do.

 How Most People Experience Anxiety Symptoms